Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Introduction

 Let $G\actson X$ be a nontrivial Bernoulli action of $G$.
 Let $H$ be a countable group, and let $H\actson Y$ be a free, ergodic, measure-preserving action of $H$ on a standard probability space $Y$.

 If the actions $G\actson X$ and $H\actson Y$ are orbit equivalent (or merely $W^*$-equivalent), then they are conjugate. \end{theointro}

 This applies to all one-ended nonabelian right-angled Artin groups: in fact in this case, using the uniqueness of the virtual Cartan subalgebra up to unitary conjugacy, we also obtain that if the actions $G\actson X$ and $H\actson Y$ are stably $W^*$-equivalent, then they are virtually conjugate.
 The above theorem also applies to many (non-right-angled) Artin groups and to most mapping class groups of finite-type orientable surfaces.
 Let us also mention that the $W^*$-superrigidity of Bernoulli actions of countable ICC Property~(T) groups was proved by Ioana in \cite{Ioa-T}.
+It is conjectured that Bernoulli actions of nonamenable groups with vanishing first $\ell^2$-Betti number should always be $W^*$-superrigid.
+This conjecture is a consequence of the combination of two conjectures of Popa, see \cite[pages 2 and 4]{Popa-problems} and \cite[Problems III and IV]{Ioana-ICM}.
+Theorem~\ref{theointro:Bernoulli} provides new classes of groups that verify this conjecture.

 Let us conclude this introduction by presenting the main steps of our proof of Theorem~\ref{theointro:strong-rigidity}.
 We have a cocycle $c:G\times X\to H$, given by the stable orbit equivalence of the actions.
 We first observe that it is enough to find a standard generator $s$ of $G$ such that, after replacing $c$ by a cohomologous cocycle (of the form $c'(g,x)=\varphi(gx)c(g,x)\varphi(x)^{-1}$ for some measurable map $\varphi:X\to H$), the map $c_{|\langle s\rangle\times X}$ is almost everywhere constant.
 Indeed, a propagation argument, using that $s$ is part of a generating set of $G$ with the property that two consecutive elements commute, then shows that $c$ is cohomologous to a group homomorphism (and likewise for the given cocycle $H\times Y\to G$), from which the conclusion follows.
 This propagation argument is presented in Section~\ref{sec:commuting-chain}.